NamesCode/garfunkles.space/src/lib/md/about.md

 <div style="margin-top: -1em">

 I use Doom Emacs since I can use both Emacs bindings and VIM bindings in a great looking GUI with low resource usage.
-Catppuccin Mocha aswell btw.
+Catppuccin Mocha as well btw.

 I have used other editors in the past, for example VScode, but I never really liked them.